Using angular two-point correlations to self-calibrate the photometric redshift distributions of DECaLS DR9: Results

 \subsection{Fiducial results}

 After accounting for the cosmic magnification (see the following subsection for details), we show the median scattering matrix Med($P$) and its normalized median absolute deviation NMAD($P$) in Fig.~\ref{fig:pij_5_redshift_bins}.
 The scattering matrix suggests that $\sim 80\%$ of galaxies remain in their redshift bin, except the first and the last redshift bin.
-The majority of scattering happens between neighboring redshift bins.
-The right panel of Fig.~\ref{fig:pij_5_redshift_bins} reflects the fluctuation of elements in the scattering matrices in different realizations, a typical fluctuation $\sim 0.03$ suggesting high confidence in the values of median scattering matrix.
+The majority of scattering happens between neighbouring redshift bins.
+The right-hand panel of Fig.~\ref{fig:pij_5_redshift_bins} reflects the fluctuation of elements in the scattering matrices in different realizations, a typical fluctuation $\sim 0.03$ suggesting high confidence in the values of median scattering matrix.
 In addition, we do not find a clear signal of photo-$z$ outliers or catastrophic photo-$z$ errors in fiducial galaxy samples.

-The measurements VS. model is shown in Fig.~\ref{fig:dataVSmodel_5_redshift_bins}.
-The model prediction agrees well in auto-corrections and neighboring-bins cross-corrections at the full scales.
-The good agreements are even achieved for cross-correlations in neighbor-next-neighbor bins (e.g., panels 2-4 and 3-5), except panel 1-3 where the measurements display a sudden drop at large scales.
-The model seems to disagree with the measurements only when the shape of measurements departs from a power law.
-Though the fitting approach adopted in this work is not optimal\footnote{The update rules are to minimize objective $\cal{J}$, rather than $\chi^2$. see section~\ref{sec:dis} for discussion}, the agreement presented in Fig.~\ref{fig:dataVSmodel_5_redshift_bins} are surprisingly good.
-After all, the algorithm is purely mathematical and no astrophysical or cosmology information is provided.
-The model prediction even displays some hints for 1- and 2-halo term transition.
+The comparison between measured ($\cpij$) and reconstructed angular 2PCFs ($P^TC^R(\theta)P$) is shown in Fig.~\ref{fig:dataVSmodel_5_redshift_bins}.
+These two agree well in autocorrelations and neighbouring-bins cross-correlations at the full scales.
+The large $\chi^2$ value in panel 1-2 is due to the noisy covariance matrix, and if only the diagonals are used, the corresponding $\chi^2$ would decrease to $\sim 14$.
+The good agreements are even achieved for cross-correlations in neighbour-next-neighbour bins (e.g., panels 2-4 and 3-5), except panel 1-3 where the measurements display a sudden drop at large scales.
+The reconstructed correlations seem to only disagree with the measurements when the shape of measurements departs from a power law.
+Though the current self-calibration algorithm is not optimal in terms of $\chi^2$\footnote{The update rules are by design to minimize objective $\cal{J}$ , rather than $\chi^2$.
+Therefore, the returned scattering matrix would be more determined by those higher numerical values of measurements for their higher weights in $\cal{J}$.
+One can expect that, in parts of higher measurement values, the agreements between measured and reconstructed 2PCFs are better, as seen in Fig.~\ref{fig:dataVSmodel_5_redshift_bins}.
+An optimal way should take into account measurement uncertainties when iterating for the best solution.}, the agreement presented in Fig.~\ref{fig:dataVSmodel_5_redshift_bins} is surprisingly good.
+After all, the algorithm is to mathematically decompose the observed correlations matrix into three component matrices and no astrophysical or cosmology parameters are assumed.
+The reconstructed 2PCFs even display some hints for 1- and 2-halo term transition.